What’s better than knowing that your home is shielded with an environment-friendly roof?

 A concrete tile is a product of water, sand, and cement which makes it environmentally friendly.

 Concrete tiles provide the home with a cool sense of comfort.
-This helps reduce the use of air conditioners during the summers.
+This helps reduce the use of air conditioners during the summer.
 Plus, it is also a cheap option if you are on a budget for roofing.

-No doubt that the manufacturing part of concrete tiles involves releasing harmful agents for our environment.
+No doubt that the manufacturing part of concrete tiles involves releasing harmful agents into our environment.
 And to be honest, it’s mostly the same with many manufacturing processes as well.
 However, what is worth it is the end result you get when finally using the tiles.

-Note: Some people have experienced concrete tiles to be fragile to harsh weathers while some find that they have a high level of endurance.
+Note: Some people have experienced concrete tiles to be fragile to harsh weather while some find that they have a high level of endurance.
 The reason for such a difference may be due to the mixture or the type of cement/sand used.

 For concrete tiles to last longer, the cement and sand used must be well refined and the structure of the tiles should be condensed enough that rainwater cannot penetrate easily.